igorski/MWEngine/README.md

  * change the desired driver in _global.h_ from type 0 (OpenSL) to 1 (AAudio)

-A [https://github.com/igorski/MWEngine/issues/106](future iteration) of the engine will allow runtime selection of audio drivers.
+A [future iteration](https://github.com/igorski/MWEngine/issues/106) of the engine will allow runtime selection of audio drivers.

 ### Contributors